TITLE 77: PUBLIC HEALTH

 Licensed Practical Nurse − a person with a valid Illinois license to practice as a practical nurse.

-Licensee − the person or entity licensed to operate the facility as provided under the Act.
+Licensee − the individual or entity licensed by the Department to operate the facility.
 (Section 1-115 of the Act)

 Life Care Contract − a contract through which a facility agrees to provide maintenance and care for a resident throughout the remainder of the resident's life.